Expert Advice On Improving Your Home

 • Without solar, the average family spends about $EnergySpendingPerHousePerYear each year on their energy bill.

-• District Of Columbia generates 94 MW of residential solar energy, serving 83,984 homes and growing.
+• District Of Columbia generates 94 MW of residential solar energy, reaching 83,984 homes and counting.

 • Solar energy has enabled the creation of 1,051 jobs in District Of Columbia, with more added as companies grow and technology continues to improve.

-• A five-kilowatt solar installation in District Of Columbia has an average payback period of 16.3 years.
-That said, you would also save $649.65 on your energy bill.
+• A five-kilowatt solar energy system in District Of Columbia has an average payback period of 16.3 years.
+That said, a system at that capacity would also save you $649.65 on your energy bill.

 Useful Resources